flo-bit/bluesky-wordcloud/README.md

 # bluesky wordcloud

+> [!INFO]
+> moved to be part of https://github.com/flo-bit/bluesky-visualizers

 showing a wordcloud of all english bluesky posts in the last 10 seconds

 built with d3-cloud, svelte, tailwind.